 You may be started on antibiotics to treat the surgical wound infection.
 The length of time you will need to take the antibiotics varies, but will typically be for at least 1 week.
 You may be started on IV antibiotics and then changed to pills later.
 Take all of your antibiotics, even if you feel better.

-The pus from your wound may be tested to figure out the best antibiotic.
+If there is drainage from your wound, it may be tested to figure out the best antibiotic.
 Some wounds are infected with methicillin-resistant Staphylococcus aureus (MRSA) which is resistant to commonly used antibiotics.
 A MRSA infection will need a specific antibiotic to treat it.

 INVASIVE SURGICAL TREATMENT

 Sometimes, your surgeon needs to do a procedure to clean the wound.
-They can take care of this either in the operating room or in your hospital room.
+They can take care of this either in the operating room, in your hospital room or in clinic.
 They will:

 - Open the wound by removing the staples or sutures

-- Do tests of the skin and tissue in the wound to figure out if there is an infection and what kind of antibiotic medicine would work best
+- Do tests of the pus or tissue in the wound to figure out if there is an infection and what kind of antibiotic medicine would work best

 - Debride the wound by removing dead or infected tissue in the wound